Wellbeing and Positive Mental Health

 This excellent initiative is used as a framework to help children understand that there are ways they can help themselves live a happy and healthy life.

 The '5 Ways to Wellbeing' are a framework used during assemblies, at playtimes and in classrooms to help children identify ways that they can stay healthy and happy in body and in mind.
 The 5 ways are:

-TRAILBLAZERS: Positive Mental Health in Schools through NHS support
+TRAILBLAZERS / YOUNG MINDS MATTER: Positive Mental Health in Schools support through the NHS

 Nurture Group has been running successfully at Berry Hill Primary School for a number of years now.
 We are very proud of what our Nurture Group contributes to the well-being of our pupils.

 The Nurture Group provides opportunities to develop confidence, self esteem and social skills, in a secure, caring and safe environment.
 The group consists of children with a wide range of needs who are not, for whatever reason, achieving their full potential.
 The group has high expectations with clearly defined boundaries, positive reinforcement, consistency, structure and predictability.
 It works within the principles of inclusive practice and the principles of the Nurture Group Network to respond to diverse needs.